 Pilling occurs naturally on the surface of wool garments over time, especially in the areas that receive frequent friction.
 To remove them, simply brush off gently with a sweater comb.
 Certain fibers such as wool tend to shed the first times you wear them.
 To prevent excess shedding, use a lint roller to remove any excess hair from your knit.
 Not only following these simple steps will help your knits last longer but you will also cut down on water consumption.

 Due to the knitwear structure and yarn spinning process, you need to use dry cleaning only care instructions.
 We recommend selecting a dry cleaner experienced in working with knitwear.

 Store your knitwear folded in drawers, as hanging will stretch out your garments and cause misshaping.
-For storage during a long period of time place your knit in the organic cotton dust bag so it can breathe, adding a sachet of lavender or aromatic cedar blocks with it to keep the moths away.
+For storage during a long period of time place your knit in our cotton dust bag so it can breathe, adding a sachet of lavender or aromatic cedar blocks with it to keep the moths away.
 Moths are not so attracted to the fiber as to dirt or body oils on garments so make sure your knits are thoroughly clean before storing them and keep them in a cool, dry space.

 No knitwear is immune, so when you are putting on your sweater, you should always keep in mind that due to its delicate nature it can be easily pulled by jewelry or nails.
 If you do happen to make a pull in your knitwear it can be fixed.
-We provided extra yarn for any needed repairs.

 Plant Dyed Garment Care